 This report is a summary of Penn State research into the composition of modern-day colostrum.
 Topics include nutrient composition, immunoglobulin content, and bacterial contamination, as well as discussion of colostrum from heifers compared to cows and the effects of colostrum volume.

-Used by permission from the October 25, 2010, issue of Hoard’s Dairyman.
+Penn State research investigated colostrum composition on modern dairy farms.
+This article, used by permission from the October 25, 2010, issue of Hoard’s Dairyman, summarizes the data from that project.
+Some samples demonstrated very high quality colostrum, but the range between samples was extremely large.
 Copyright 2010 by W.D.
 Hoard & Sons Company, Fort Atkinson, Wisconsin.

 Colostrum supplement and replacer products can be valuable tools to increase calf immunity when colostrum supplies are limited or disease eradication is desired.
 This publication describes the composition and effectiveness of colostrum supplements and replacer products.